Venafi/ansible-role-venafi/README.md

     Demo certificates will be placed in the `/tmp/ansible/etc/ssl` directory on the Ansible host.
     From there they will be distributed to the `/etc/ssl/` directory of remote hosts.

-1. Generate a credentials file for either Trust Protection Platform or Venafi Cloud as described in the above section.
+1. Generate a credentials file for either Trust Protection Platform or Venafi as a Service as described in the above section.

 1. Run the Ansible playbook (remove `docker_demo=true` if you want to use your own inventory).
-   The contents of `credentials.yml` will be used to decide whether Trust Protection Platform or Venafi Cloud is used.
+   The contents of `credentials.yml` will be used to decide whether Trust Protection Platform or Venafi as a Service is used.
-   If you set the `token` parameter, the playbook assumes you are using Venafi Cloud.
-If you set the `access_token` or `password` parameters, the playbook assumes you are using Trust Protection Platform.
+   If you set the `token` parameter, the playbook assumes you are using Venafi as a Service.
+If you set the `access_token` or
+   `password` parameters, the playbook assumes you are using Trust Protection Platform.

    ```sh